GuelorEmanuel/nsuki-business-service/docs/DEVELOPER.md

 ## Git Commit Message

-The following link is our commit message convention, please [read]: https://chris.beams.io/posts/git-commit/
+The following link is our commit message convention, please [read](https://chris.beams.io/posts/git-commit/)

 ## The Elixir Style Guide

-This is the style guide that we are following for this project [elixir style guide]: https://github.com/christopheradams/elixir_style_guide
+This is the style guide that we are following for this project [elixir style guide](https://github.com/christopheradams/elixir_style_guide)